 With that in mind, and with support from the Kyoto Doll Commerce & Industry Cooperative, Hōkyō-ji holds its Ningyō Kuyō in order to soothe the spirits of the dolls that are no longer needed or have become weathered and worn.
 By disposing of them, not in the trash like garbage but in a proper ritual, people feel as if they are giving the dolls a more decent send-off as thanks for all the years they spent with them.

 The ceremony is held on October 14th from 10:30 am, when the nuns of the temple assemble in front of the Doll Burial Mound on the property where the ashes of the previous years' dolls are entombed.
 A woman dressed as a tayū also makes an appearance to preside over the festivities along with two women dressed as Imperial princesses would have in centuries past.

 The women in the roles of tayū and noblewomen present prayers, incense, and flowers before the burial mound before the nuns begin the Buddhist service.
 The ceremony finishes with a tayū-style song and dance performance, leaving everyone with a feeling that the dolls will be respectfully seen to.
 If you have a doll that has served you well in the past and you think it would be a shame just to throw it away, look into a memorial service in Kyoto!

 October 14th, 10:30~

-Notice: the 2020 event has been closed to the general public due to the coronavirus outbreak.
+Notice: In 2021, the event is not open to the general public to prevent the spread of COVID-19.